How Staff Can Be Successfully Trained With GUARDIAN RFID Technology

 When You Implement

 During the Implementation Kickoff, a GUARDIAN RFID Project Manager will connect with you and your team either over the phone or in person.
-You will discuss your software vendor, Wi-Fi needs, and any other information that the Project Manager needs to figure out where they can provide guidance.
-Of course, there will be onboarding resources provided so all staff can understand the scope of use.
-Your vendor’s team will work with our team to go through quality assurance testing and confirm that the interface is running properly to the GUARDIAN RFID Cloud.
-You’ll have your username and login credentials to your Cloud provided (you and your Project Manager will review everything together in great detail so all questions and concerns can be addressed in real-time).
+You will discuss your software vendor, Wi-Fi needs, and any other information the Project Manager needs to determine how they can provide guidance.
+Of course, onboarding resources will be provided so all staff can understand the scope of use.
+Your vendor’s team will work with our team to conduct quality assurance testing and confirm that the interface is properly connected to the GUARDIAN RFID Cloud.
+You’ll receive your username and login credentials for the Cloud (you and your Project Manager will review everything together in detail so that all questions and concerns can be addressed in real-time).

-We know that a “training session” sounds boring AF.
-More often than not, the trainer knows that too.
+We know that a “training session” can sound boring.
+More often than not, the trainer is aware of this too.
 Fortunately, our exceptional instructors know how to make the sessions interactive and engaging.
-Sitting through long hours of monotone lecturing and death by PowerPoint isn’t beneficial to anyone, except those who want to catch another extra hour of sleep.
-Trainers want to hold their sessions in a positive and uplifting environment that helps improve staff attitude as they walk into the training.
-If your facility uses a conference room, it allows them to work in a space they are already familiar and comfortable with.
-Staff should come prepared with questions or concerns as this is truly your system and we want staff to take ownership.
+Sitting through long hours of monotone lecturing and “death by PowerPoint” isn’t beneficial to anyone—except those who want to catch another extra hour of sleep.
+Trainers aim to hold their sessions in a positive and uplifting environment that helps improve staff attitudes as they enter the training.
+If your facility uses a conference room, it allows them to work in a space they are already familiar with and comfortable in.
+Staff should come prepared with questions or concerns, as this is truly your system, and we want them to take ownership.

 Finalizing the Implementation

-GUARDIAN RFID’s goal is to meet your utmost satisfaction.
-Our mission is to get every Warrior who is protecting America’s Thin Gray Line home safely after every shift.
-And to care about officers’ lives, we need to care about the operations in their facilities.
+GUARDIAN RFID’s goal is to ensure your utmost satisfaction.
+Our mission is to get every Warrior protecting America’s Thin Gray Line home safely after every shift.
+To care about officers’ lives, we need to focus on the operations in their facilities.
 GUARDIAN RFID is here to continuously provide the technology that supports the care, custody, and control of correctional officers.
-Consider collaborating with us in our mission of getting your team home safe.
+Consider collaborating with us in our mission to get your team home safely.

 Resources